Brasenia schreberi is

 a perennial aquatic plant growing in ponds or wetlands, possessing a

-characteristic that a viscous substance covers the stems, peduncles,
+viscous substance covering the stems, peduncles, bottom sides of

-purple.
-The flowers are purple-brown, measuring 2cm in length.
+flowers are purple-brown, measuring 2cm in length.
+Enveloped with a

-Enveloped with a jelly-like substance, sprouts and young leaves are
+jelly-like substance, sprouts, and young leaves are edible and